← Back to research

 Strengths

-• Karpathy signal — 2,000+ stars in under 24 hours.
+• Karpathy signal — 2,000+ stars in under 24 hours at launch.
 When Karpathy builds something, the AI community pays attention.
-The autoresearch project that AgentHub organizes has already generated significant discussion across Reddit, Substack, and YouTube
+The autoresearch project that AgentHub organized generated enormous discussion across X, Reddit, Substack, and YouTube and sits at 86,000+ stars

 • Radical simplicity — One binary, one SQLite database, one git repo.
 No Kubernetes, no containers, no distributed systems.
 This is refreshing in a space drowning in infrastructure complexity